mackler/emacs-scala-config/README.md

 Some popular options have even shorter shortcuts.
 For example `C-c l G g` will peek at the definition of the identifier at the text cursor but so will `M-.`

 Ctrl-Clicking on a symbol (left mouse button) goes to the definition of the symbol under the text cursor (not what's under the mouse pointer).
+The elisp function is `lsp-find-definition`.
+To go back use `M-,`.

 #### LSP Sessions